brunobord/meso-conlang/README.md

 The first version of it was [published on Reddit](https://www.reddit.com/r/conlangs/comments/r44epb/wipno_name_yet_a_language_dedicated_to_talk_about/).

+Since then, the language has evolved.
+New words have appeared, and its grammar has been defined.
+See the [changelog file](Changelog.md).

 This language (grammar and vocabulary) is published under the terms of the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/deed).
 See the `LICENSE.md` file for more details.